judoski366/Judenwagu-portfolio/README.md

 - 👯 I’m looking to collaborate on **Web3 Analytics Project**

-- 👨‍💻 All of my projects are available at [https://www.novypro.com/manage_projects/nwagujude](https://www.novypro.com/manage_projects/nwagujude)
+- 👨‍💻 All of my powerbi projects are available at [https://www.novypro.com/manage_projects/nwagujude](https://www.novypro.com/profile_about/nwagujude)

-- 📝 I regularly write articles on [https://medium.com/@nwagujudechigozie](https://medium.com/@nwagujudechigozie)
+- 📝 I regularly write articles and also project documentation on [https://medium.com/@nwagujudechigozie](https://medium.com/@nwagujudechigozie)

 - 💬 Ask me about **Excel, SQL,Powerbi, Tableau, Python**